How do taxes affect the economy in the short run?

 Economic activity reflects a balance between what people, businesses, and governments want to buy and what they want to sell.
 In the short run—focusing on the next one or two years—economic policy has greater impact on the demand side.
 When the economy is weak, for example, the Federal Reserve tries to boost consumer and business demand by cutting interest rates or purchasing financial securities.
 Congress, for its part, can boost demand by increasing spending and cutting taxes.

-As these estimates suggest, the potential stimulus from tax cuts or spending increases depends on the strength of the economy.
-If it is operating close to potential and the Federal Reserve is not constrained by the zero lower bound on interest rates, fiscal policies will have a relatively small short-run economic effect.
-However, if the economy is far from potential and short-term interest rates are close to zero, fiscal stimulus can have significantly more impact.
+As these estimates suggest, the stimulus from tax cuts or spending increases depends on the strength of the economy.
+If it is operating close to potential and the Federal Reserve is not constrained by the zero lower bound on interest rates, fiscal policies will have a small short-run economic effect, largely because the Fed will offset fiscal stimulus with interest rate hikes.
+However, if the economy is far from potential and short-term interest rates are close to zero, fiscal stimulus can have significantly more impact because the Fed will not offset it.
 CBO estimates that fiscal multipliers are about three times larger when the economy is very weak than when it is strong.

 CBO’s numbers illustrate substantial uncertainty in our understanding of how fiscal policies affect the economy.
 For a two-year tax cut aimed at lower- and middle-income households, for example, CBO’s low estimate of the multiplier (0.3) is just one-fifth the size of its high estimate (1.5).